Mesa, AZ 85213

 6. How are my competitors marketing?

-Evaluating your competition and their marketing strategies can help you define your own target market.
+Evaluating your competition and their marketing strategies can help you define your own target market, we recommend to check this letting agents case study to find our more information.
 Of course you don’t want to copy their marketing tactics exactly, but looking at how they market and who they seem to be marketing to will give you an idea of your industry’s ideal customer.

 7. How easy is it to find my customers?